 Here’s an example of how writing about your hobbies can help your personal statement to be exceptionally compelling.

 4 Write Your Personal Statement on Your Own

 If you still believe the myth that personal statements should be written on your own and submitted without the benefit of revisions and feedback from people you trust, then you’re significantly disadvantaging yourself by comparison to the thousands of other applicants who are sharing their work and developing it to a high standard as a result.

 Do I Have to Write My Personal Statement Myself?

 You must write your own personal statement.
 Universities and employers make offers based on the value of each individual application.
 Not writing your own personal statement is fraudulent and dishonest.
 However, you should get as much help and support with writing your personal statement as you can.

-If you’re not sure about what is appropriate and what’s not when it comes to writing your own original content, then check out my post on plagiarism or read the UCAS guidelines for yourself.
+If you’re not sure about what is appropriate and what’s not when it comes to writing your own original content, then check out my post on personal statement plagiarism or read the UCAS application guidelines for yourself.

 Whilst you must be responsible for writing it, you should reach out for as much support and guidance as you possibly can.
 Ideal sources of guidance can be: